Use them together or separately to make your next event a smashing success

 What is LinkedIn Live?

 Launched in Feb.
-2019, LinkedIn Live is a live streaming feature that allows you to stream live video to your Page followers.
-It is best used to increase brand awareness and reach, and are public and discoverable by all LinkedIn members.
+2019, LinkedIn Live is a livestreaming feature that allows you to stream live video to your Page followers.
+It is best used to increase brand awareness and reach and is public and discoverable by all LinkedIn members.

-In fact, LinkedIn Live videos receive an average of seven times more reactions and 24 times more comments than native video produced by the same broadcasters.
+In fact, LinkedIn Live videos receive an average of seven times more reactions and 24 times more comments than native videos produced by the same broadcasters.

-Through third-party broadcaster tools like Socialive, brands can live stream video content.
+Through third-party broadcaster tools like Socialive, brands can livestream video content.
 When you go live, a subset of your Page followers receive a notification.
-After a live stream, you can access viewer metrics such as engagement and reach.
+After a livestream, you can access viewer metrics such as engagement and reach.
+Additionally, you can repurpose it into new content.

 General best practices include:

-Before the LinkedIn Live, collect questions around the discussion topic.
+• Before the LinkedIn Live, collect questions about the discussion topic.

-After the broadcast, edit highlights of the recording and share it to your Page.
+• After the broadcast, edit highlights of the recording and share it on your page.
 Make the most out of your live event by repurposing it.

-The recommended frequency is to stream up to 2 times per day.
+• The recommended frequency is to stream up to twice times per day.

 To become a LinkedIn Live broadcaster, you must submit a request.